milos-simic/statistical_classification/README.md

 The paper presents a theoretical framework for **turning binary classifiers into statistical tests** whose class-conditional **error rates can be set in advance**: without retraining the original classifier!

 The code for running the experiments and analyzing their results is in the form of Jupyter notebooks with comments.
-If you are not familiar with Jupyter, you can read [this short tutorial](https://realpython.com/jupyter-notebook-introduction/).
+If you are not familiar with Jupyter, you can read [this short tutorial](https://realpython.com/jupyter-notebook-introduction/). **Don't forget to use your own python and R kernels when you run the notebooks.**

 Two experiments were originally run:
 1. The first experiment shows how two **new normality tests** can be derived from a neural network classifier.